phalcon-orphanage/docs/en/cache.md

 ```

 ### Custom
-Phalcon also offers the `Phalcon\Cache\Adapter\AdapterInterface` which can be implemented in a custom class.
+Phalcon also offers the [Phalcon\Cache\Adapter\AdapterInterface][cache-adapter-adapterinterface] which can be implemented in a custom class.
 The class can offer the cache adapter functionality you require.

 ```php
 <?php